 There are plenty of options for bushwalkers and mountain bike enthusiasts as the Bibbulmun Track and Munda Biddi Trail pass close to Collie.
 It is particularly beautiful in spring, as the trails are usually full of wildflowers.

-Top activities in Collie and surrounds
+Top things to do in Collie and surrounds

 - Visit the new Collie Art Gallery, where there’s an ever-changing collection of exhibits, plus they have locally made pieces of art for sale included wood turned bowls, platters, and vases.